veeraphab/42piscine/README.md

 # 42piscine
-All the exercise of piscine
+These are all the exercises from the piscine that I have completed.